To all incoming undergraduate NEC students:

-If you pass all three sections of the Fundamentals exam on the evening of August 28, you will also be required to take a keyboard exam the next day (Wednesday, August 29) in order to pass out of the Fundamentals course.
+If you pass all three sections of the Fundamentals exam, you will also be required to take a keyboard exam in order to pass out of the Fundamentals course.
 (Since our Fundamentals of Music Theory course includes a keyboard requirement, we want to find out whether you have the necessary skills to meet that requirement before being placed into Tonal Practice I.) NOTE: If you are a piano major, either classical or jazz, you would be exempted from this keyboard exam.

 Optional for all students

 If you have already studied theory beyond the level of fundamentals and think you might be able to pass out of one or more Tonal Practice courses, you have the option of taking the Tonal Practice placement exam.
-This exam will be offered immediately after the Fundamentals exam on the evening of August 30.
 The test will be given in three sections, with each section testing the content of a particular Tonal Practice course (I, II, or III).
 If you wish, you may take only one or two sections of the test.

 The Tonal Practice placement test will include an ear training component, in which you are asked to notate the soprano, bass, and Roman numerals of a harmonic progression.

 To summarize, here is our testing schedule, along with the specific times:

 |Tuesday, August 27|